-As far as cities go, Istanbul is hands down one of the most intriguing, inspiring, endlessly chaotic and yet somehow charming cities I have ever visited (and I’m sure I will ever visit).
+As far as cities go, Istanbul is hands down one of the most intriguing and inspiring.
 This city is so full of fascination at every turn, that it can quite easily become overwhelming, whether visiting for a couple of days or a couple of weeks.
 And with that, the Istanbul Bucket List was born!

 In light of the recent events that have shaken this city, I think it is important to remember and celebrate, just as I suggested in the wake of Paris, just how beautiful this city is.
 With so much history – from Byzantium to Constantinople to Istanbul as we know it today, this city is one of the most intriguing to visit the world over.
 Thus is you have plans to visit and are looking for some encouragement, here are some great ideas to encourage you to visit Istanbul!